Eating soap — Obsession?

 - Pregnancy: While pica behavior is not common during pregnancy, the non-food substances most craved during pregnancy are dirt, clay, and laundry starch.

 As you mentioned, eating soap makes you feel good when you’re under stress — this may be a sign that your stress level is too high and your body is reacting by craving soap.
 Have you considered adopting other ways to cope with stress?
-There are a number of alternative ways to combat stress — to learn what might work for you, check out Stress, anxiety, and learning to cope and Number one cause of stress in the Go Ask Alice! archives.
+There are a number of alternative ways to combat stress — to learn what might work for you, check out Stress, anxiety, and learning to cope and Number one cause of stress and how to relieve it in the Go Ask Alice! archives.
 If coping with stress on your own is overwhelming or difficult, consider talking with a health promotion specialist or a mental health care provider for additional support and ways to manage your stress and pica behavior.
 Further, a registered dietician can also suggest ways to manage stress-related cravings and snacking options.

 Lastly, you may also consider talking with your health care provider to figure what might be causing your behavior and conduct tests for any nutritional deficiencies, infections, or toxins.
 Seeking medical attention is advised if you start noticing physical symptoms such as loss of appetite, belly pain, nausea, constipation, diarrhea, or bloating; these may be signs that there’s buildup of the substance in your digestive tract.
 In the case that you’ve ingested a harmful substance, the National Poison Control Center hotline is a resource that’s confidential and offers non-emergency or emergency assistance.